rdennison12/MVC-PHP/README.md

 * Beginning to add security to the framework
 * Adding functions to retrieve a single record from the database
 * Created a base Model class to make adding models easier
+* Begin creating a form for inserting new records into the database